Learning Features of Network Structures Using Graphlets: gl2vec: Network Embedding with Graphlets

-\emph{Slashdot} is a friendship network with $77,360$ nodes and $905,468$ edges, where users tag each other as friends. \emph{WikiVote dataset} contains votes from users in Wikipedia to promote other users to become administrators.
-There are a total of $7,115$ nodes and $103,689$ edges. \emph{Bitcoin OTC trust weighted signed network} contains ratings from Bitcoin users to other users and contains $5,881$ nodes and $35,592$ edges.
+\emph{Slashdot} is a friendship network, where users tag each other as friends. \emph{WikiVote dataset} contains votes from users in Wikipedia to promote other users to become administrators. \emph{Bitcoin OTC trust weighted signed network} contains ratings from Bitcoin users to other users.

-{ \textbf{Other Network Types:} } \emph{Epinion social network} \cite{richardson2003trust} is a who-trusts-whom network from a consumer review site Epinions.com containing $75,879$ nodes and $508,837$ edges.
+$\bullet$ \textbf{Other Network Types:} \emph{Epinion social network} \cite{richardson2003trust} is a who-trusts-whom network from a consumer review site Epinions.com.
 A directed edge represents that a user ``trusts'' another user.
 Advice dataset contains advice-seeking between employees in four different companies \cite{lazega2001collegial,krackhardt1987cognitive,cross2004hidden}.
-Network sizes range from 30 to 60 with number of edges ranging from 200 to 500.
 Co-sponsorship networks \cite{fowler2006connecting} contain US Senate co-sponsorship patterns during the 1995, 2000, 2005, and 2010 congressional terms.
 Nodes represent senators and a directed edge from $u$ to $v$ represents that senator $u$ cosponsored at least one piece of legislation for which senator $v$ was the primary sponsor.